 Theoretically, this process will continue forever, and humans will continue to evolve to new heights in the future.
 Even in the last few thousand years, it is claimed that persons with a greater intelligence had a better chance of surviving.
 As Pilbeam11 explained:

-Not only is increased intelligence important, but as Smith noted, its extremely rapid increase is viewed as crucial to evolutionary theory:
+but as Smith noted, its extremely rapid increase is viewed as crucial

 Significant differences are often required for evolution because minute differences in many traits would not confer to any one member a large enough advantage over the other members of the culture or society to effect life or death differences during the fertile years.
 The differences would have to be great enough for a clear survival advantage to exist up to the end of the animal's reproduction period.
 The difference between humans and lower mammals is enormous, and according to most evolutionists this evolution occurred in a relatively short period of time.
 Consequently, clear differences must exist for what is actually megaevolution to occur.13